andrea11/openv/README.md

 ### Configuration Options

-- **allowList**: A list of Regex patterns for shell commands that are allowed.
+- **allow_commands**: A list of Regex patterns for shell commands that are allowed.
-- **denyList**: A list of Regex patterns for shell commands that are denied.
+- **denyCommand**: A list of Regex patterns for shell commands that are denied.
 - **disable_masking**: A boolean to disable terminal output secrets masking (default is `false`).

 ## Supported Shells